About

 • How-To Posts

-Delicious Breudher Cake with Blood Orange Glaze
+Sri Lankan Breudher Cake (with Blood Orange Glaze)

-Jump to Recipe Print Recipe
+Jump to Recipe

-Updated: 1/15/2020
+Updated: 6/26/2024

-Sri Lankan Breudher Cake with a Blood Orange glaze - a sweet yeasted cake that is PERFECT for Celebrating Easter!
-A yeasted cake with a touch of sweetness, buttery and rich, studded with raisins, from my childhood, with an extra dose of brandy and blood orange!
 Sri Lankan Breudher Cake with a Blood Orange glaze- a sweet yeasted cake that is PERFECT for Celebrating Easter!
 A touch of sweetness, buttery and rich yeasted cake studded with raisins, from my childhood, with an extra dose of brandy and blood orange!

 Sri Lankan Breudher Cake with a Blood Orange glaze - a sweet yeasted cake that is PERFECT for Celebrating Easter!
 A yeasted cake with a touch of sweetness, buttery and rich, studded with raisins, from my childhood, with an extra dose of brandy and blood orange!

-This Sri Lankan Breudher Cake, is a special type of delicious and festive yeasted cake, enriched with eggs and buttery goodness, and raisins.
 The name Breudher isn’t even remotely Sri Lankan though.
 As it happens, this cake seems to be a result of the Dutch influence on Sri Lanka (the island used to be colonized by the Dutch in the 17th and 18th centuries), although oddly enough I don’t see any evidence on the Internet of the Dutch making a cake by this name anymore.

 A standard, basic dough recipe for Sri Lankan Breudher Cake